 - anything dog-safe!

 This is our favorite Pupsicle recipe because it’s extremely convenient for us!
-We use it to clean out our fridge if we don’t think we’ll get to food before it expires.
+We use it to clean out our fridge if we don’t think we’ll get to some food before it expires.
 If you use a grain or fiber-heavy food, we find the recipes last longer.
 We used a bunch of stuff we had on hand for ours, so it’s all over the place.
 Our recipe had oats, Purina Beyond Natural wet food, chicken broth, chicken, shredded cheese, and PBFit Pure Peanut Powder.

-We highly recommend the PBFit Pure Peanut Powder if you use peanut butter for your dog as treats or for training.
+We highly recommend the PBFit Simply Peanut Powder if you use peanut butter for your dog as treats or for training.
 It has 40% of the calories as normal peanut butter and mixes great with frozen enrichment.
 Make sure you get one that’s dog safe, as some have other ingredients.
 Pure Peanut only has 1 ingredient in it: peanuts.

 Alternatives to the Woof Pupsicle recipes